Neglected tropical diseases: Stigma

 Neglected tropical diseases are often associated with social stigma, making their treatment more complex.
 Public health research has only recently begun to focus on stigma as a component of the issue.
 From the 1960s onward, approximately one citation a year related to social stigma.
 In 2006, there were 458.

-Disease control is greatly affected by this stigma, as it decreases help-seeking and treatment adherence.
-Disease control programs, starting as early as the 1980s, have begun to integrate stigma mitigation into their offerings.
-In India, the leprosy program prioritized the message that "leprosy is curable, not hereditary" in order to inspire optimism in highly affected communities.
+Stigma greatly affects disease control by decreasing help-seeking and treatment adherence.
+Disease control programs since the 1980s have begun to integrate stigma mitigation into their offerings.
+In India, a leprosy program prioritized the message that "leprosy is curable, not hereditary" in order to inspire optimism in highly affected communities.
 The goal was to make leprosy a disease "like any other", so as to reduce stigma.
-At the same time, medical resources available in the area were optimized to fulfill the curable promise made.
+At the same time, medical resources were optimized to fulfill the promise that the disease could be cured.

 Economic incentives

-Neglected tropical diseases are not commercial, and consequently, patents and profit play no role in stimulating innovation.
-Like all non-commercial areas, these diseases are the responsibility of governments and philanthropy (including industry philanthropy).
+Treatment and prevention of neglected tropical diseases are not seen as profitable, so patents and profit play a reduced role in stimulating innovation compared to other diseases.
+Like all non-commercial areas, communities affected by these diseases are reliant on governments and philanthropy.
 Currently, the pharmaceutical industry views research and development as highly risky.
-For this reason, resources are not often put into the field of NTDs (as diseases of the poor) and new chemical products are often expensive.
-A review of public and private initiatives found that of the 1,393 new chemical products that were marketed between 1975 and 1999, only 16 were related to tropical diseases and tuberculosis.
-The same review additionally found that there was a 13-fold greater chance of a drug entering the market being for central nervous system disorders or cancer than an NTD.
+For this reason, resources are not often put into the field of NTDs, and new chemical products are often expensive.
+A review of public and private initiatives found that of the 1,393 new chemical products that were marketed between 1975 and 1999, only 16 were related to tropical diseases or tuberculosis.
+The same review found that there was a 13-fold greater chance of a newly marketed drug being for central nervous system disorders or cancer than for an NTD.

-Due to a lack of economic incentives for the pharmaceutical industry, successful NTD treatment programs have often relied on donations.
-The Mectizan Donation Program has donated over 1.8 billion tablets of ivermectin.
-While developed countries will often rely on government-run and private partnerships to fund such projects, developing nations frequently have significantly lower per-person spending on these diseases.
+Because of a lack of economic incentives for the pharmaceutical industry, successful NTD treatment programs have often relied on donations.
+For instance, the Mectizan Donation Program has donated over 1.8 billion tablets of ivermectin.
+While developed countries often rely on government-run and private partnerships to fund such projects, developing nations frequently have significantly lower per-person spending on these diseases.

 A 2006 report found that the Gates Foundation funded most extra activities to counter these diseases.